openpay-innovations/magento2-openpaywidgets/README.md

 Or, you can do it manually from the admin by following the path: `System` > `Tools` > `Cache Management` and then clicking on the `Flush Magento Cache` button.

+#### Important note

+Please make sure you have already installed the Openpay payment plugin to make the widgets work as expected.

 Admin Setup
 ---------

 In the backend, expand `Openpay  Widgets -> General Configuration -> Enable Widgets -> Yes -> Save Config`

 To set up `Openpay Widgets`, fill out the fields as per your Openpay account configuration.
 (This information will be provided by your Openpay Ecommerce Manager or Account Manager).

-#### Important note:

-Please make sure you have already installed the Openpay payment plugin to make the widgets work as expected.

 ###### Command to run the Payment Plugin: